-- Hosted on commercial farms, roughly 80% of the demonstration activities in Nefertiti - Hosted on experimental stations roughly 20% of the demonstration activities in Nefertiti - Held online: virtual meeting, webinar, video tutorial, chat and forum...
-To deal with the Covid this 106 online demo event were organised in 2020. - Held inside: conference, workshop, training session on concept and theory or farms' results analysis - Held outside: field trip, demonstration (machinery, tools, practices), practice training sessions... - Targeting a small groups of farmers (e.g. only innovator or forerunner farmers), large group of farmers ('average farmers') or a large number of different kind of visitors (farmers, advisers, suppliers or farm produce buyers, consumers, students...) - Focussing on peer-to-peer learning between farmers or focussing on knowledge and innovation transfer to farmers and others participants.
+- Hosted on commercial farms, roughly 80% of the demonstration activities in Nefertiti - Hosted on experimental stations roughly 20% of the demonstration activities in Nefertiti - Held online: virtual meeting, webinar, video tutorial, chat and forum... - Held inside : conference, workshop, training session on concept and theory or farms' results analysis - Held outside: field trip, demonstration (machinery, tools, practices), practice training sessions... - Targeting a small groups of farmers (e.g. only innovator or forerunner farmers), large group of farmers ('average farmers') or a large number of different kind of visitors (farmers, advisers, suppliers or farm produce buyers, consumers, students...) - Focussing on peer-to-peer learning between farmers or focussing on knowledge and innovation transfer to farmers and others participants.